sparrowcode/PermissionsKit/README.md

 ## Сooperation

-The development of this project is completely free.
-If you can make a contribution, it will help with development.
-Here list of tasks and what needs to be done:
+The use of this project is completely free!
+If you can make a contribution, it will help with the project's ongoing development.
+Here is list of tasks and what needs to be done:

 - Add docs in source files.
 Add a description of public methods and parameters.
-- Subtitles for [video](https://youtu.be/1kR5HGVhJfk) in any of your native languages, where I tell you how to connect a configuration file.
+- Subtitles for this [video](https://youtu.be/1kR5HGVhJfk) in any of your native languages, where I tell you how to connect a configuration file.
 - Help me translate my app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) for other languages.
-- Add icon for tv os example target.
+- Add icon for the tv os example target.

-## Design previous version
+## Design of previous version

 I developed `SPPermissions` in an 'Apple-way'.
 To accomplish this, I checked 30 apps to get UI-elements for this project.
-I then take the screenshoot and re-draw it in Sketch.
-For example, the project's `Allow` button is similar to `Get` button in the AppStore.
+I then took screenshoots and re-drew it in Sketch.
+For example, the project's `Allow` button is similar to the `Get` button in the AppStore.
 Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I designed the `4.0` version of  `SPPermissions`:

 [![Timelaps on YouTube](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Readme/YouTube.jpg)](https://youtu.be/1mDdX7fQRv4)